FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://github.com/krosti/angularjs-q-a/blob/master/README.md

 [[↑] Back to top](#AngularJS)
 ### Explain what is directive and mention what are the different types of Directive?
-(Mid)

 During compilation process when specific HTML constructs are encountered a behaviour or function is triggered, this function is referred as *directive*.
 It is executed when the compiler encounters it in the DOM.